Childhood nutrition is my passion. Helping parents, professionals, businesses and organizations impact the future health of children is my purpose.

 Highlighted Experience:

-- Owner, Jill Castle Nutrition LLC in New Canaan, CT, 2012 – present
+• Owner, Jill Castle Nutrition LLC in Marion, MA, 2012 – present

-- Advisor, Parents magazine, Once Upon a Farm, Brainiac Kids, Needed, Sunnie
+• Consultant and Advisor, Once Upon a Farm, Brainiac Kids, Needed, Sunnie

 Awards: